Prior Reinforce: Goal-Conditioned Dynamic Manipulation with Limited Trials

 We select three real-world goal-conditioned agile dynamic tasks: Basketball Shot, Curling and Fishing Rod Swinging, aiming to cover several typical agile dynamic behaviors that are commonly seen in daily life, including projectile motion, sliding with friction, and movement of soft deformable objects.

-author={Yihang Hu and Pingyue Sheng and Shengjie Wang and Yang Gao},
+author={Yihang Hu and Pingyue Sheng and Yuyang Liu and Shengjie Wang and Yang Gao},

 eprint={2505.21916},